Collection of Personal Information

 Transfer Policy from Home Study Pre-Licensing to Live course

 Transfers are allowed up to 30 days from the purchase date, and there will be a $50 transfer fee.
-Transfers more than 30 days after the purchase date will be subject to the discounted retake fee.
+Transfers more than 30 days after the purchase date will be subject to the the $50 transfer fee plus the discounted retake fee.

 This Course has been approved by the Maine Real Estate Commission for 55 hours of qualifying education for a Maine Sales Agent license.